In an earlier lesson, we looked at how to redirect output from a command to a file using

-In this mission, you will discover how to redirect output from one command to an empty file, and redirect the output from the screen to files.
+In this lesson, you will discover how to redirect output from one command to an empty file, and redirect the output from the screen to files.
 You'll also learn about wildcard characters and escaping characters to have greater control of output when you use commands such as

-In this mission, we will also cover the concept of piping, how it is used, and why it is important.
+In this lesson, we will also cover the concept of piping, how it is used, and why it is important.
 The basic idea of piping is cutting off the intermediate step of writing to a file and connecting the output of a command directly to the input of another command.
 Building effective data pipelines can greatly improve workflow efficiency on big data analysis and data science projects, so this is a key skill for data scientists to learn.

 As you work through each concept, you will be given an opportunity to practice what you have learned so far.
-The terminal inside of this mission includes answer checking so you can ensure that you've fully mastered each concept before learning the next concept.
+The terminal inside of this lesson includes answer checking so you can ensure that you've fully mastered each concept before learning the next concept.

 2. Redirecting from a file